suanthuy/dotfiles-xuanthuy/.config/nvim/README.md

 fzf is a general-purpose command line fuzzy finder. fzf uses for finding files, folder.

+`Ctrl - T`: Fuzzy find files and directories under the current directory and paste the selected paths onto command line.

+`Ctrl - R`: Fuzzy search through your command history, enabling you to find and re-execute previous commands.

+`Alt - C`: Change the current working directory to selected directory found via fuzzy search.

 ### grug-far

 Find and Replace plugin for neovim.